-The iReady diagnostic assessment will be given three times each school year for students in Kindergarten through eighth grade.
-Students in grades two through eight will also take Standards Mastery assessments based on the major work standards as determined in the district curriculum map and pacing chart.
-Level 1 students in grades nine through twelve will be assessed three times a year using FAIR.
+The iReady diagnostic assessment will be given three times each school year for all students in Kindergarten through fifth grade.
+Students in grades two through five will also take Standards Mastery assessments based on the major work standards as determined in the district curriculum map and pacing chart.
+Tier 2 & 3 students in grades 6-8 will be assed three times a year using Exact Path (Edmentum).
+Tier 3 students in grades nine through twelve will be assessed three times a year using Exact Path (Edmentum).